unpc2026/diaryasprogrammer/README.md

 1. A single independent concept
    **or**
-2. A minimal strongly connected dependency cluster (see below).
+2. A minimal strongly connected dependency cluster.

 A unit must be fully self-contained and understandable without relying on later units.